clean-code-craft-tcq-1/add-variety-java-PronabM/README.md

 1. Firstly, segregated the base logic into separate classes considering their scope.
 2 primary scopes were identified **Cooling and Alert** and sub-packages were created accordingly.
 2. For both cooling and alert one `interface` was created so that any new cooling/alert system can implement the contract and one `enum` was created to track the different possibilities available.
 3. Each element of the `enum` corresponds to an instance of the corresponding class and can be used via `getInstance()` method.
 The different classes have `protected` constructors restricting the instantiation outside of the package.
-4. Lastly, `TypewiseAlert` class is used to expose all the static methods and thus instantiation of `TypewiseAlert` was restricted with a private constructor.
+4. As extensions, one new breach type "Invalid Inputs" and a new Alert Target "To Console" was added with less effort and no dependency on other elements.
-5. Additionally, one more breach type was added to handle the "Invalid Values".
+5. Lastly, `TypewiseAlert` class is used to expose all the static methods and thus instantiation of `TypewiseAlert` was restricted with a private constructor.